dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 <DSP-nr> <title>
 ```

 When using the DSP-number in the PR, the PR will be linked on Youtrack.
-To link the user story on Github's PR we strongly recommend to also add it to the description in form of a link:
+To link the user story to a GitHub's PR, we strongly recommend to add it also to the description in form of a link:

 ```text
 Resolves [<DSP-nr>](https://dasch.myjetbrains.com/youtrack/issue/<DSP-nr>)